AI4Finance-Foundation/FinRL-Meta/tutorials_python/README.md

 **Principles**:

 1) Do not define any function in notebooks, and put the functins to .py out of tutorials_notebook and tutorials_python.
 2) The first part is installing commands.
-Then the second part is copied corresponding .py from tutorials_python.
+Then the second part is copied from the corresponding .py from tutorials_python.

 ## File Structure